Senior Handbook

 Pathways

-A course of study in Specialist Mathematics can establish a basis for further education and employment in the fields of science, all branches of mathematics and statistics, computer science, medicine, engineering, finance and economics.
+A course of study in Specialist Mathematics can establish a basis for further education and employment in the fields of science, all branches of mathematics & statistics, computer science, medicine, engineering, finance and economics.

 Objectives

-• evaluate the reasonableness of solutions
+• Evaluate the reasonableness of solutions.

 Prerequisites and Recommendations

-To meet the academic rigour of this course, it is recommended students have achieved at least a B in “Preparation for Mathematical Methods” (PMM) in Year 10.
+Specialist Mathematics is to be undertaken in conjunction with Mathematical Methods.To meet the academic rigour of this course, it is recommended students have achieved at least a B in “Preparation for Mathematical Methods” (PMM) in Year 10.
+Note: It is recommended that students consider choosing Physics if studying Specialist Mathematics.

 A graphics calculator, Casio fx-CG50AU, is a requirement for this subject.